TALARC Net Schedule

 National EchoLink and 20-Meter Nets meet the 2nd Saturday of each month.

-Echolink NCS is Steve, W0MGD, 20M Net Controls are Bill KI0CW, SD and Everett WA3DVO, MD.
+Echolink NCS and 20M Net Controls are Bill KI0CW, SD and Everett WA3DVO, MD.

 A new EchoLink Conference node *TALARC* operates continuously with a net each second Wednesday of the month, courtesy of Shannon, W6SPY, and Idaho Post 155 ARC N7ALR.
 This conference node is available to any TALARC club or post that would like to start conducting their own scheduled digital nets.
 Contact Shannon, W6SPY, through email@example.com